 Baylee Zwart for Àzlee Jewelry

 Every year, Californian designer Baylee Zwart, a surfer and a diver, supports an association linked to the protection of the oceans through part of the sale of her Àzlee jewelry.
 Latest: SeaLegacy.

 In 1975, Canadian designer John Hardy moved to Bali where he launched his brand inspired by the Indonesian jewelry style.
 Among other things, he set up “Wear Bamboo.
-Plant Bamboo.” to offset carbon emissions from its advertising, business travel and electricity consumption.
+Plant Bamboo.” to offset carbon emissions from its advertising, business travel and electricity consumption from the best casino not on gamstop at the time.
 Each piece of jewelry in the “Bamboo” collection finances the planting of a certain number of trees (depending on its value).
 This number is engraved on the inside of the bracelet, ring or necklace.
 To date, sales have financed more than one million seedlings, more than six times the size of Central Park.